-It’s that time of year when horse owners are gearing up for the first lot of spring grass to come shooting through the ground.
-But after leaving a particularly wet, dark and miserable winter behind, it’s no surprise that our paddocks resemble vast pool of squelchy mud, rather than the luscious green pastures of our dreams.
+It’s that time of year when horse owners are gearing up for the arrival of spring grass, but when does grass start growing in the UK?
+After a particularly wet, dark and miserable winter , it’s no surprise that our paddocks resemble vast pool of squelchy mud, rather than the luscious green pastures of our dreams.

 How has the winter affected this year’s crop of spring grass?